-Description: This service group covers the mandated function of independently investigating safety incidents that occur in public transport and rail freight in New South Wales.
+Description: This service group covers the mandated function of independently investigating safety incidents in public transport and rail freight.

 As the Office has only one service group, details of the Office's expenses, income, assets and liabilities are not required to be produced in the Service Group Statement as this information is already available in the Statement of Comprehensive Income and Statement of Financial Position.